jadaradix/hooks/README.md

 Install
 -------
-This code isn't on NPM, so you'll need to store it locally.
-You can do that via `git clone`.
-Now you just need to `require` it:
+This code isn't on NPM, so you can either store it locally or `npm install` it from this repository.
+I really recommend installing it from this repository.
+Do it like this:

+	npm install jadaradix/hooks --save

+And then `require` it like this:

+	var hooks = require("hooks");

+Easy!
+However, if you want it store it locally (via `git clone`), `require` it like this:

     var hooks = require("./hooks");